Bureaus / Units

 Violent Criminal Enterprises Bureau

-The Violent Criminal Enterprises Bureau uses every resource available to ensure criminal networks, gang activity, and other organized operations run by drivers of crime are dismantled and that the drugs and weapons they peddle are taken off the streets.
+The Violent Criminal Enterprises Bureau uses every resource available to ensure criminal networks, gang activity, and other organized operations run by drivers of crime are dismantled and that the weapons they peddle are taken off the streets.

 For more information, email VCEB@queensda.org or call 718.286.7045.